 Before 1960, rich men had usually worn white silk Ao Ba Ba sets.
 Rich omen had usually worn purple, light blue or pink silk Ao Ba Ba.
 They had usually worn with white silk pants.
 Since 1960, being influenced by Western culture, rich men had gradually worn modern clothes.
 However, many rich women had still worn Ao Ba Ba sets until 1975.
 Poor people usually wore sets which have brown or black color and were weaved by rude cloth.
 To go out, they often choose lighter colors.

 Vietnamese people in the countryside still wear Ao Ba Ba

 Since the 1960s, Ao Ba Ba for women was designed more beautifully and modernly.
 It hasn’t straight and wide as before, but fit body to show woman’s beauty in a very different way.
 In addition, designers also created more types of collars such as lotus leaf collar, swallow wing collar, heart collar… They also made raglan Ao Ba Ba style with patched sleeves.
 Some people like Ao Ba Ba shirt without pockets to make themselves more elegant.

-The image of Ao Ba makes people think about simple and kind rural women in Vietnamese countryside.
-It symbolizes for gentle soul and beauty of Vietnamese people.
-Coming to Vietnam, if you have chance to visit the countryside in the South of the country, you will see a peaceful scene of locals wearing Ao Ba Ba, conical hats and checkered scarf working on paddy fields.
+The image of Ao Ba makes people think about simple and kind rural women in the Vietnamese countryside.
+It symbolizes the gentle soul and beauty of Vietnamese people.
+Coming to Vietnam, if you have a chance to visit the countryside in the South of the country, you will see a peaceful scene of locals wearing Ao Ba Ba, conical hats and checkered scarf working on paddy fields.
 Nowadays, although Vietnamese people don’t wear Ao Ba Ba on normal days, we still wear them at traditional festivals and teach our children about this beautiful part of Vietnamese culture.

 A set of Ao Ba Ba for men